leakagelib API documentation¶

 sigma (float) – Standard deviation of the Gaussian in arcseconds.

-Load a file (FITS or NPY), zoom to the correct scale, and return the resulting image with the number of pixels and pixel size in arcseconds.
+Load a FITS file, zoom to the correct scale, and return the resulting image with the number of p ixels and pixel size in arcseconds.

 - Parameters: